dysmon/DevOps/minio/task1/README.md

 ## Instructions

 ### 1. Clone or Copy the Script
-Download or copy the `minio_cluster_setup` script to your desired directory.
+Download or copy the `minio_setup` script to your desired directory.

 ### 2. Modify Configuration (Optional)
 Edit the script to configure: